Buidhe Bheinn from Loch Hourn

 A fine alternative is to drop directly south into Coire Lair.
 There's no path to follow, but the coire is grass-covered and a delight underfoot, passing some lovely waterfalls on route.

-Lower down, when the Allt Coire Sgoireadail is reached, an old, wet and unused track is picked up and this is followed as it traces the west bank of the river downstream.
+is reached, an old, wet and unused track is picked up and this is followed as it traces the west bank of the river downstream.
 The track becomes drier as height is lost before entering a delightful birch woodland.
 Becoming more bouldery underfoot, the track turns north-west under the line of pylons and climbs a little as it heads through a gap

 in hillside.

-Coire Lair and Sgurr a' Mhaoraich
+Coire Lair and Sgùrr a' Mhaoraich

-Coire Lair and Sgurr a' Mhaoraich
+Coire Lair and Sgùrr a' Mhaoraich

 Route profile »